Oscillating soliton stars with network of domain walls: Oscillating Soliton Stars

 The soliton star total mass $M$.
 Asymptotically any soliton star (or boson) metric resembles Schwarzschild metric, which allows us to associate the metric coefficient $g_{rr}=(1-2M/r)^{-1}$, where $M$ is the ADM mass defined for an asymptotically flat spacetime and $g_{rr}=g^2(r,t)=A(r,t)$.
 It can be calculated as

 where $r$ is the outermost point of numerical domain.
 For a recent discussion on this issue and boson stars, see for example \cite{ceres,Baibhav:2016fot}.\

-A typical oscillaton solution is shown in Fig.~\ref{fig1}.
-The radial metric function $A(r,t)$, for the case of $\phi_1(0)=0.4$ is plotted for individual $A_{2j}$ for the first few values of $j$.
+A typical oscillaton solution is shown in Fig.~\ref{fig1} and the scalar field modes are shown in Fig.~\ref{fig1-1}.
+The radial metric function $A(r,t)$, for the case of $\phi_1(0)=0.2$ is plotted for individual $A_{2j}$ for the first few values of $j$.
 Though we are solving non-linear equations, the Fourier series converges rapidly. \

 In Fig.~\ref{fig2} the mass $M$ of the star is plotted as a function of the central field $\phi_1(0)$.
-This mass curve is similar to those of white dwarfs, neutron stars, and boson stars, with a maximum mass given by $M_c\approx 0.132M^2_{planck}/m$ at $\phi_{1c}(0)\approx 2.0$.
+This mass curve is similar to those of white dwarfs, neutron stars, and boson stars, with a maximum mass given by $M_c\approx {1.51}M^2_{Planck}/m$ at $\phi_{1c}(0)\approx {0.9}$.
 The branch to the left of the maximum is the stable branch traditionally called the S-branch.
 Stability here means that the stars on this branch move to new lower mass configurations on the same branch under small perturbations.
 To the right is the unstable branch called U-branch.
 U-branch are stars inherently unstable to small perturbations and collapse to black hole.
 In this regime, even small increase in mass will induce the collapse of the star into a black hole or lose of mass through scalar radiation will cause it to migrate to the S-branch.